 There are many ways to maximize the effect of your landing pages.
 From working on your copy to improving the design and ultimately changing your offer, you can do a lot to change a landing page.
-You can also add videos to your landing pages, and testimonial videos are a great contender.
+You can also use video editors to make attractive videos for your landing pages, and testimonial videos are a great contender.

 The rearch shows that using a video on your landing page can improve your conversion rates as much as 80%!
 The easiest way to get them is to simply ask your customers to record and upload their testimonials, ideally using a tool such as Trust.

 According to another research, the most effective length for a video to convert is somewhere around 20-30 seconds.
 Bear that in mind when you ask your customers to tell you what they think of your product or service.
 If they manage to tell their experience within this timeframe, it’s less editing work for you.